hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 ## Learning PyKX <a class="anchor" id="t21"></a>

 Before starting the project, the Mad Flow team received training from [Habla Computing](https://hablapps.com/) on q and PyKX.
-After this introduction to KX platforms, some of the developers fell in love with q, while others felt more comfortable in the Python ecosystem.
-PyKX is designed so that these two profiles coexist in the same development environment.
-The team has compiled perspectives on programming with PyKX along with various techniques they discovered during training.:
+After this introduction to the KX platform, some of the developers fell in love with q, while others felt more comfortable in the Python ecosystem.
+PyKX is designed so that these two profiles are able to coexist in the same development environment.
+The team has compiled perspectives on programming with PyKX along with various techniques they discovered during training:

 * **[Useful Read/Write Functions](https://code.kx.com/pykx/1.6/api/read.html)**

->*"PyKX offers several functions that help loading and writing data, they are very versatile and the parameters are very intuitive."*
+>*"PyKX offers several functions that help loading and writing data that are very versatile.
+Also, the parameters are very intuitive."*

 ```python